realityexpander/How_to_program_from_ground_up/09-ClassOrientedProgramming.md

         - This use of `static` functions is a primary indication of the COP paradigm is being followed.
       > Objects vs. Static Methods
       > - https://www.youtube.com/watch?v=D0dqC_3Bch8

+    - ###### static-methods
+      - Diagram of the `class` `PersonManager` used as a "name-space" to dump a collection of `static` methods to manipulate the data of `Person` objects:

+        ```mermaid
+        ---
+        title: The `PersonManager` class is a "name-space" for a grouping of static methods that manipulate the data of the `Person` objects.
+        ---
+        classDiagram
+        direction TB

+        Person <|-- PersonManager : uses it's static methods to manipulate the data of the `Person` object.

+        class PersonManager["class PersonManager"] {
+           data NO DATA HERE // <-- No data here, just a set of `static` methods to manipulate the `Person` objects.

+           static method changeName(Person person, String newName)
+           static method changeAge(Person person, int newAge)
+           static method changeHeight(Person person, double newHeight)
+           static method changeWeight(Person person, double newWeight)
+           static method changeAddress(Person person, String newAddress)
+        }

+        class Person["class Person"] {
+           String name
+           int age
+           double height
+           double weight
+           String address

+           method NO METHODS HERE()  // <-- No methods here, just the data for a `Person` object.
+        }

+        ```

     ```Kotlin
     // Kotlin Example of Using a Class as a "Name-Space" to Group Together Methods